tommac08/docsv2/sources/lighthouse.md

 ### Step 1: Prequisite: Set up Account Integration for the registry

-**If you have already set this up for your registry in Shippable, go to Step 2**
+**If you have already set this up for either your Docker Hub or Google Container registry in Shippable, go to Step 2**

 **Docker Hub**

 - Login to Shippable
-- Click on `Settings` in the top navbar
+- Click on `Account Settings` in the top navbar
 - On the Account Settings page, click on `Integrations`
 - From the options presented, click on `Docker Hub Credentials`
 - Enter an Integration name, which will be used to refer to this integration on Shippable